harshvardhaniimi/personal-website/content/blog/2021-06-11-a-better-way-to-fund-college-education/index.md

 ---
 title: A (better) Way to Fund College Education
 subtitle: No Student Debt or Burden on the National Treasury
+summary: How about a listed mutual fund for investing in college education?
 author: Harshvardhan
 date: '2020-08-11'
 slug: []